ParhamP/Autism_Treatment_Assistance/README.md

 2. Enter:
 	* `ata -v ABS_PATH_TO_VIDEO -d ABS_PATH_FOR_DESTINATION`

-A folder named ATA containing the analysis and gaphs is created in the destination that you chose.
+A folder named ATA containing the analysis and graphs is created in the destination that you chose.

 ## Samples